British Transport Commission

 The British Transport Commission (BTC) was created by Clement Attlee's post-war Labour government as a part of its nationalisation programme, to oversee railways, canals and road freight transport in Great Britain (Northern Ireland had the separate Ulster Transport Authority).
 Its general duty under the Transport Act 1947 was to provide an efficient, adequate, economical and properly integrated system of public inland transport and port facilities within Great Britain for passengers and goods, excluding transport by air.

 The BTC came into operation on 1 January 1948.
 Its first chairman was Lord Hurcomb, with Miles Beevor as Chief Secretary.
 Its main holdings were the networks and assets of the Big Four national regional railway companies: the Great Western Railway, London and North Eastern Railway, London, Midland and Scottish Railway and the Southern Railway.
 It also took over 55 other railway undertakings, 19 canal undertakings and 246 road haulage firms, as well as the work of the London Passenger Transport Board, which was already publicly owned.
 The nationalisation package also included the fleets of 'private owner wagons', which industrial concerns had used to transport goods on the railway networks.

 Organisation

+The BTC was one of the largest industrial organisations in the world, and owned a vast number of transport-related assets.
+The assets owned at its creation included: 52000 mi of railway track, 1.3 million freight and service railway vehicles, 40,000 passenger railway coaches, 20,148 locomotives, 93,000 road vehicles, 2050 mi of canals, 122 steamships, 54 hotels and 52,000 houses.
+In March 1953, it had 877,000 staff.

-The BTC was one of the largest industrial organisations in the world, at one time employing nearly 688,000 people.
-At first, the Commission did not directly operate transport services, which were the responsibility of the Commission's Executives.
+At first, the commission did not directly operate transport services, which were the responsibility of the commission's executives.
 These bodies were separately appointed, and operated under what were termed 'schemes of delegation'.
-The Act provided for five Executives, covering Docks & Inland Waterways, Hotels, London Transport, Railways, and Road Transport.
-The Railway Executive traded as "British Railways".
+The act provided for five executives, covering Docks & Inland Waterways, Hotels, London Transport, Railways, and Road Transport.

+The Railway Executive traded as British Railways.
 In 1949, Road Transport was divided into separate Road Haulage and Road Passenger Executives, though the latter proved short-lived.

-The Commission's extensive activities included: